Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Results

 \subsection{IA power spectra and bispectra measured from simulations}

-Figure \ref{fig:IAPS_errors} shows our measured intrinsic alignment power spectra, $P_{\delta\mathrm{E}}$, $P_{\mathrm{E}\mathrm{E}}$ and $P_{\mathrm{B}\mathrm{B}}$, defined by Eqs.~ (\ref{eq:PSDE}) to (\ref{eq:PSBB}), at three redshifts, with the non-linear matter power spectrum $P_{\delta\delta}$ shown for comparison.
+Figure \ref{fig:IAPS_errors} shows our measured intrinsic alignment power spectra, $P_{\delta\mathrm{E}}$, $P_{\mathrm{E}\mathrm{E}}$ and $P_{\mathrm{B}\mathrm{B}}$, defined by equations~(\ref{eq:PSDE}) to (\ref{eq:PSBB}), at three redshifts, with the non-linear matter power spectrum $P_{\delta\delta}$ shown for comparison.
 In this and all similar figures we show the absolute value of the spectra. $P_{\mathrm{B}\mathrm{B}}$ is essentially equal to the shot noise at all but the largest scales considered here.
 The non-vanishing cross-power spectrum $P_{\delta\mathrm{E}}$ confirms that subhalo shapes are correlated with the matter overdensity field at all scales.
 The power spectra show little variation across redshifts.
 These results are consistent with IA power spectrum measurements in \citet{kurita2021power}.
-(See their Figs. 2 and 4).
+(See their figs 2 and 4).

-Figures~\ref{fig:IABS_errors} and \ref{fig:IABS_errors_B} show similar results for measured E-mode and B-mode bispectra respectively (Eqs.~(\ref{eq:BSDDE}) to (\ref{eq:BSEBB})), for equilateral triangles and for isosceles triangles with sides in the ratio 2:2:1.
+Figures~\ref{fig:IABS_errors} and \ref{fig:IABS_errors_B} show similar results for measured E-mode and B-mode bispectra respectively (equations~(\ref{eq:BSDDE}) to (\ref{eq:BSEBB})), for equilateral triangles and for isosceles triangles with sides in the ratio 2:2:1.
 The B-mode bispectra have very low signal-to-noise ratios (see Appendix \ref{sect:StoN}) and we do not consider them further in this work.
 However the E-mode bispectra, in particular $B_{\delta\delta\mathrm{E}}$, have relatively strong signals, especially for isosceles configurations.

 There is no convenient benchmark with which to compare our bispectrum results.
-The only previous measurements of three-point intrinsic alignments from simulations were by \citet{semboloni2008sources}.
+The only previous measurements of three-point intrinsic alignments from simulations were by \citet{semboloni2008sources} and \citet{semboloni2010weak}.
 Unfortunately it is difficult to compare our results with theirs for a number of reasons: they worked in configuration space and measured aperture mass statistics, and they focused on the magnitudes of intrinsic alignments relative to lensing signals, rather than on the strength of the IA signal itself.
+This is discussed further in Section \ref{sect:comp}.